 Upon receiving your frozen seafood, we recommend storing it in the coldest part of your freezer.
 Usually this is on the bottom shelf and as close to the rear as possible.
-Generally speaking, it’s best to consume your frozen seafood within six months of purchase.
+Generally speaking, it’s best to consume your frozen seafood within three months of purchase.
 This will ensure maximum taste and quality — which is why you purchased Chatham seafood in the first place.
 However, because our seafood is snap frozen on site shortly after being caught, you can expect it to be safe to eat until it's recommend expiry date.

 Why frozen seafood is fresh and healthy

 Proteins, oils, and vitamins such as A and D contained in fish are not altered during freezing.
 Moreover, as noted in our ‘Fresh vs. Frozen’ blog here.